armadi1809/chip8-go/README.md

-# chip8-go
+# chip8go
-A Chip 8 emulator written in Go
+A Chip 8 emulator written in Golang